 It stems from the World Food Security e-Center and falls under the European Horizon2020 Programme.
 EWA-BELT aims at defining sustainable intensification agriculture models in 25 rural villages across Burkina Faso, Ethiopia, Ghana, Kenya, Tanzania and Sierra Leone.
 Find out more on the EWA-BELT website.

 eMedMed is a project born in the context of the Union for the Mediterranean.
 It aims to bring an innovative and efficient diffusion of the health service in Tunisia, Morocco, Libya, and Egypt through telemedicine.
 It is the result of the experimentation of over 15 years of applications in various ICT Villages in the field of maternal care, emergencies, cardiology, and traumatology.

 The goal is to improve health conditions in Southern Mediterranean countries through the participation of a network of clinical centres and European experts connected with local structures through a specific platform with ICT Solutions and innovative scientific m-devices.
 The system integrates the resources of hospitals and service centres in the area and the data collected on the field (diagnostic imaging, medical records, patient records, consultations, training etc.) through the network, optimizing the home care of the patient, reducing costs and improving the use of resources.
-Due to political uncertainty, the project still needs to be validated.

 THE 3D ROBOTIC BUILDING SYSTEM